EbotProg/EbotProg/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning nodejs, express.js and mongodb
 - 💞️ I will like to work with others on their projects
-- 📫 How to reach me through achaleebotoma2002@gmail.com
+- 📫 You can reach me through achaleebotoma2002@gmail.com

 <!---
 EbotProg/EbotProg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.